Maria Lock: Work and family life

 By the end of 1822 it is thought that Lock was living at the household of Rev. Thomas Hassall and his wife Anne in Parramatta where she worked as a domestic.
-That same year Lock, living with the Hassall family, married Dicky, a son of Bennelong, who had also been in the Native Institution.
-Within weeks of their marriage Dicky became ill and died.
-However, the facts of her employment within the Hassall household and marriage to Dicky are in contention, as information in her later petition for land states that she continued in the Native Institution school until she was married to Robert Lock.
+That same year Lock, living with the Hassall family, married Thomas Walker "Dickey" Coke, a son of Bennelong, who had also been in the Native Institution.
+Within weeks of their marriage Coke became ill and died.
+However, the facts of her employment within the Hassall household and marriage to Dickey are in contention, as information in her later petition for land states that she continued in the Native Institution school until she was married to Robert Lock.

 On 26 January 1824 she married Robert Lock, also spelt Locke (1800–1854).
 He was an illiterate convict carpenter.
 This was the first legalised and recognised marriage between a European settler and an Aboriginal person in the colony, and he was assigned to her.
 This took place at St John's Church, Parramatta.
 Together Maria and Robert had 10 children, nine of which made it to adulthood.